-In September 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses.
+In September 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments-Credit Losses.
 The new guidance changes how entities measure credit losses on financial instruments and the timing of when such losses are recorded.
 The new standard is effective for fiscal years beginning after December 15, 2022, with early adoption permitted.
 The Company is currently evaluating the impact this ASU will have on its consolidated financial statements and related disclosures.

 In August 2020, the FASB issued ASU 2020-06, Debt: Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging -Contracts in Entity's Own Equity (Subtopic 815-40), which simplifies the accounting for convertible instruments and contracts in an entity's own equity.
 This guidance is effective for annual reporting periods beginning after December 15, 2021, including interim periods within those years, with early adoption permitted only as of annual reporting periods beginning after December 15, 2020.
-The Company currently does not anticipate this ASU will have a material impact on its consolidated financial statements or related financial statement disclosures.
+The ASU does not have a material impact on the Company's consolidated financial statements or related financial statement disclosures.